 In May 2020, the Governmental Accounting Standards Board (GASB) approved Statement No. 96, "Subscription-Based Information Technology Arrangements."
 The objective of this statement is to provide guidance on the accounting and financial reporting for subscription-based information technology arrangements (SBITAs) for government end users (governments).
 This Statement (1) defines a SBITA; (2) establishes that a SBITA results in a right-to-use subscription asset-an intangible asset-and a corresponding subscription liability; (3) provides the capitalization criteria for outlays other than subscription payments, including implementation costs of a SBITA; and (4) requires note disclosures regarding a SBITA.
 To the extent relevant, the standards for SBITAs are based on the standards established in Statement No. 87, Leases, as amended.
-The provisions of GASB No. 96 must be implemented by the City's for periods beginning after June 15, 2022, with the earlier adoption encouraged.
-The effect of implementation of the statement of the City's financial statements has not yet been determined.
+The implementation of the statement had no financial impact to the City's financial statements.